Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Boston College Stats and Trends

-- This year, the Eagles have one against the spread win in two games as an underdog of 4.5 points or more.
+- This year, the Eagles have one ATS win in two games as an underdog of 4.5 points or more.

-- Boston College's games this year have hit the over on three of 10 set point totals (30%).
+- Boston College's games this season have hit the over on three of 10 set point totals (30%).

-- When Boston College scores more than 30.8 points, it is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall when the team records more than 30.8 points.

-- In games that Boston College amasses over 449.8 yards, the team is 2-1 against the spread and 4-0 overall.
+- When Boston College picks up over 449.8 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Eagles have turned the ball over 14 times, 10 fewer times than the Demon Deacons have forced turnovers (24).